dream-sports-labs/code-push-server/cli/README.md

 ### App Collaboration

-If you will be working with other developers on the same CodePush app, you can add them as collaborators using the following command:
+If you will be working with other developers on the same DOTA app, you can add them as collaborators using the following command:

 ```shell
 dota collaborator add <appName> <collaboratorEmail>
 ```

-_NOTE: This expects the developer to have already [registered](#account-creation) with CodePush using the specified e-mail address, so ensure that they have done that before attempting to share the app with them._
+_NOTE: This expects the developer to have already [registered](#account-creation) with DOTA using the specified e-mail address, so ensure that they have done that before attempting to share the app with them._

 Once added, all collaborators will immediately have the following permissions with regards to the newly shared app: